exoscale/terraform-provider-exoscale/docs/resources/nic.md

 * `compute_id` - (Required) The compute instance ID.
 * `network_id` - (Required) The private network ID.

-* `ip_address` - The IP address to request as static DHCP lease if the NIC is attached to a *managed* private network.
+* `ip_address` - The IPv4 address to request as static DHCP lease if the NIC is attached to a *managed* private network.

 ## Attributes Reference